crispinprojects/talkcalendar/README.md

 ```
 sudo apt install geany
 ```
-Alternatively can build the latest version from source using autotools.
+Alternatively, the latest version of Geany can be built from source using autotools.

 ### Building on Debian Bookworm